artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

 and blood when snapped and someday will hang bodies.<br>
 Nude squanderers flee, the prey of dog-hunts.<br>
 <br>
-A rain of fire justly rewards blasphemies<br>
+A rain of fire justly rewards blasphemers<br>
-in this circle of sand, cross’d only via tears<br>
+in this sandy circle, crossed only via tears<br>
 flowing from the Old Man’s diverse crevices.<br>
 <br>
 Dantes’ mentor, Ser Brunetto, appears—<br>